To enter the awards, call us on: +44 (0)1244 401932

 It was most certainly Meat & Wine Safari

-Because we decided to question everything and drive the design mainly from a scientific point of view it took much longer to find our way back into design and the applications that we needed to test to see if they will have the emotional and behavioural triggers that we desired.
+Because we decided to question everything and drive the design mainly from a scientific point of view it took much longer to find our way back into design.
+There were a lot of applications that we needed to test to see if they would in fact have the emotional and behavioural trigger outcomes that we desired.

 Over the last 30 years we have learned a tremendous amount about how people behave naturally and intuitively within social environments like restaurants, hotels, cafes, clubs and bars.
 With over 400 of these successful venues under our belt and years of research and observation into the qualities that make spaces successful we can attest to the fact that the approach to responsible hospitality design lies simply in understanding our repetitive generic human behavioural responses and needs first.
 We have learned that the most successful restaurants are those that go far beyond simply serving great food.
 That they are a beautiful magical blend of everything from the location, the atmosphere, the aesthetics, the service, the people, the moments and so much more that all contribute in varying measures to creating memorable transcending human experiences that linger long after we have left.

-In this application we were the most true to these intentions as we were granted the time (16 month) to excecute on these theories
+In this application we were the most true to these intentions as we were granted the time (16 month) to execute on these theories.

-Additionally we had massive restrictions and doubt from all sides wether the restaurant would actually work.
+Additionally we had massive restrictions and doubt from all sides whether the restaurant would actually work.
 The primary reason for this is that in this application almost 75% of the usable seating is outside.
 In other words exposed to wind and rain.
-The seating sits under a 5 story undercroft of a modern city sky scraper and we could not obtain the rights to enclose it with glass. the only ohysical protection from the outside is a 5 storey high steel mesh curtain.
+The seating sits under a 5 story under croft of a modern city sky scraper and we could not obtain the rights to enclose it with glass. the only physical protection from the outside is a 5 storey high steel mesh curtain.

 Which products/services could you not live without when designing?
 E.g. Lighting companies, furniture companies

-I don’t think there is a few that we can single out.
-Its different for every project. what i can say for sure is that there are many people in the design process. its never just one person. it was never just me in this project.
-Otgher designers include Roberto Zambri who did a lot of the heavy lifting and Calvin van Vuuren that helped to conceptualise the idea.
-We had amazing wall finishers, lighting specialists, tiling hand made out of South Africa, incredible upholsterers that made walls to look like hand moulded clay and a furniture maker that created all the samples and the final built huts.
-In other projects we cant do without stine masons, traditional carpenters and landscape designers.
-Its always different for every project and every commission.
+I don’t think there is we can single out any recurring products or services.
+Its different for every project.
+What I can say for sure is that there are many people in the design process.
+Its never just one person.
+It was never just me in this project.
+Other designers include Roberto Zambri who did a lot of the heavy lifting and Calvin Janse van Vuuren that helped to conceptualise the idea.
+We had amazing wall finishers, lighting specialists, handmade tiling out of South Africa, incredible upholsterers that made walls to look like hand moulded clay and a furniture maker that created all the samples and the final built huts.
+Yet again in other projects we can’t do without stone masons, traditional carpenters or perhaps landscape designers for example.
+It’s always different for every project and every commission.

 What are your aims and goals for the next twelve months?